brslv/nanozen/README.md

 #### Setting up the database credentials

-By default the database layer uses the MySQL driver.
-You can setup (**as of now the framework only ships with MySQL support**).
+By default the database layer uses the MySQL driver. ~You can change the driver~ (**as of now the framework only ships with MySQL support**).
 The configurations can be customized in the continer.php file, which we will discuss now.

 ### Container (IoC)
 ---